chromaui/chromatic-docs/review.md

 <details>
 <summary>What commits does Chromatic use to calculate UI changes?</summary>

-Just like GitHub, Chromatic compares between the latest commit on the PR branch and the 'merge base' commit, that is the commit that is the shared ancestor between the PR branch and the branch it was created from.
+Similar to GitHub code review, Chromatic compares between the latest commit on the PR branch and the 'merge base' commit, that is the commit that is the shared ancestor between the PR branch and the branch it was created from.
 It is important that Chromatic has run a build on both commits outlined above.
-If you've just enabled CI and have existing PRs that you would like to review, ensure Chromatic has run in CI for both branches of that PR.
+If you've recently enabled CI and have existing PRs that you would like to review, ensure Chromatic has run in CI for both branches of that PR.

 The process might look something like: